-I am a Computer Science undergraduate at California State University, Fullerton.
-I have been tutoring for over 3 years and have experience tutoring elementary through college level students.
+I have been tutoring for over 4 years and graduated with a Bachelor's in Computer Science from California State University, Fullerton.
+In my time tutoring, I have tutored elementary through college level students.
 I have successfully prepared students for SAT and ACT Math tests, and up to Trigonometry/Pre-calculus classes.
 In high school, I was in an accelerated math program where I was able to take AP Calculus AB my junior year, and AP Calculus BC my senior year.
-After taking the AP Calculus AB & BC Exams, I scor... [more]
+After taking the AP Calculu... [more]

 In high school, I took Algebra II/Trigonometry Honors which allowed me to stay on the fast track and take Calculus BC my Senior Year.
 Since then, I have always stayed up to date on my math skills by taking several math courses in college.
 Being a computer science major, I regularly review and stay up to date on my Algebra.

 Whether in high school or college, Calculus can be very difficult.
 The pacing of the class can make it seem impossible to keep up.
 I work with my students to show them how to relate new topics to previous ones.
 My students have all raised their grades, and often show signs of improvement with just one session!

 In my sophomore year of high school I took Trigonometry/Math Analysis.
 By taking it my sophomore year, I had prepared myself to start taking Calculus the next year.
 Now, I continue to brush up on my Trigonometry skills in my college level math classes.

 I was in middle school, when I first took the SAT Math test and scored well enough to be recognized by my district.
 By time I took the exam in high school, I scored within the 90th percentile.
 Taking the exam is more than understanding the material as it is understanding how to take the test.